FrightFest (film festival)

-FrightFest, also known as Arrow Video FrightFest is an annual film festival held in London and Glasgow.
+FrightFest, also known as Arrow Video FrightFest, is an annual film festival held in London and Glasgow.
 The festival holds three major events each year: a festival running five days over the UK late August Bank Holiday weekend, a Halloween event held in London in late October, and a festival in Glasgow held around February as part of the Glasgow Film Festival.

 The first event was held in London in 2000 and the first Glasgow festival was held in 2006.
-As its name indicates FrightFest primary focus is on the horror film genre, however, the event regularly features documentaries, science fiction and thriller films.
+As its name indicates, FrightFest's primary focus is on the horror film genre.
+However, the event regularly features documentaries, science fiction and thriller films.